On this page:

 Low-Flow or Misting Heads

-These hide just below the lawn’s surface when not in use and pop-up the number of inches in their names.
-A number two pop-up raises two inches, with pressure to spray 12 to 15 feet, and cost about $7.50 to $8.00 each, and is best for well-kept lawns.
+These hide just below the lawn’s surface when not in use and pop up the number of inches in their names.
+A number two pop-up raises two inches, with pressure to spray 12 to 15 feet, costs about $7.50 to $8.00 each, and is best for well-kept lawns.

-The number four-six is best for grass cut to three or four inches and sprays out to 15 feet; these cost $6.50 – $9 each.
+The number four-six is best for grass cut to three or four inches and sprays out to 15 feet; these cost $6.50 to $10 each.

-Manual timers cost about $7 – $25, while electronic timers cost $25 – $50, depending on the quality.
-You can add elaborate automatic zone, weather, or app-enabled controllers for $50 to $500.
+Manual timers cost about $7 to $25, while electronic timers cost $25 to $60, depending on the quality.
+You can add an elaborate automatic zone, weather, or app-enabled controller for $50 to $500.

 Depending on the cost of utilities in your area, you could save considerably by adding these features.